renderbox/github-actions/README.md

 **Inputs**:

-- `python-version` → Python version to use
+- `python-version` (optional, default `3.12`) → Python version to use

 This action will:

 - Set up Python environment
+- Install linting dependencies (e.g., black, isort, flake8)
+- Run `black` to check code formatting
-- Run linters (e.g., flake8, black)
+- Run `isort` to check import order
+- Run `flake8` to check for style and syntax issues

 ---